muesli/smartcrop/README.md

 Additionally you need to have opencv installed.

-You can install it on Mac OS X using
+You can install it on Mac OS X using:
 ```
 brew tap homebrew/science
 brew install opencv
 ```

-On linux you need to have following packages installed:
+On Linux you need to have the following packages installed:
 ```
 libcv-dev libopencv-dev libopencv-contrib-dev libhighgui-dev libopencv-photo-dev libopencv-imgproc-dev libopencv-stitching-dev libopencv-superres-dev libopencv-ts-dev libopencv-videostab-dev
 ```